 The University of Pretoria is offering up to 25 full Master’s degree Scholarships (LLM/MPhil) in Human Rights and Democratisation in Africa.
-Scholarships are available to African citizens.
+The studentships are available to African citizens.

 This prestigious degree is presented by the Centre for Human Rights, University of Pretoria, in partnership with 13 leading African universities.